Mobiuslau/mobiuslau.github.io/sdvx/resources/index.md

 #### Buttons

-The Sanwa buttons listed below are analogous to arcade spec.
+The Sanwa buttons listed below are analogous to Japanese arcade cabinet spec.
 These buttons ship with the old lamp holder type.
 This is more convenient for home use since the microswitch can be replaced easily, and the *Sanwa OBSA-LHS1F-LN* switch wiring is less convenient for home controller use.
 They can ship with an *Sanwa OBSA-SP* 100g spring, an *MS-O-3* (Omron V-10-1A4) 100g microswitch, and either a LED, or a Wedge Bulb Lamp (See Rakuten & Tops Game product pages).
 One can choose to buy the button only, without a switch or lamp as well.

 Of course, the *Sanwa OBSA-LHS1F-LN* switch could still be used with Sanwa buttons if wired properly.
 [This listing on Blue Spring Express](https://bluespringexpress.net/en-us/products/lhs1f-switch-and-harness-set-for-sdvx) includes wires such that the switches can be used with Gamo2 and Yuancon controllers.
 It goes without saying that this switch is only compatible with Sanwa buttons.